SHARE

 Containerized applications are vulnerable to attack.
 Given that every application within a container may represent different potential attack vectors, and that legacy threat-detection mechanisms are ill-suited to dynamic containerized environments, complete container visibility is absolutely essential.
 Gigamon GigaVUE Cloud Suite employs three key components, designed to ensure total container visibility:

-G-vTAP containers are deployed in each worker node, receiving copied packets from every other container on the node.
-This allows GigaVUE to collect relevant traffic with minimal impact to the node.
+• Universal Cloud Tap (UCT) controller: UCT controllers are deployed in each worker node, receiving copied packets from every other controller on the node.
+This allows GigaVUE to collect relevant traffic with minimal impact on the node.

-GigaVUE-FM works with the master node to identify where new worker nodes have been established.
-It then creates new G-vTAP containers for those nodes, configuring their policies and scaling them as needed.
+• GigaVUE-FM: GigaVUE-FM works with the master node to identify where new worker nodes have been established.
+It then creates new UCT controllers for those nodes, configuring their policies and scaling them as needed.

-Kubernetes is a complex solution, incorporating a range of different components.
+Kubernetes is a complex solution that incorporates a wide range of different components.
 But at its heart, Kubernetes architecture follows a relatively simple model: The user defines how the system should function; Kubernetes aligns the cluster to match that desired state.
-By understanding the components and the roles that each plays, as well as the roles played by GigaVUE Cloud Suite in optimizing container visibility, users can more confidently enjoy the full benefits of containerization.
+By understanding the components and the roles that each play, as well as the roles played by GigaVUE Cloud Suite in optimizing container visibility, users can more confidently enjoy the full benefits of containerization.

 Click to learn more about GigaVUE Cloud Suite for Kubernetes.